velopack/velopack.docs/docs/troubleshooting/debugging.md

-*Applies to: Windows, MacOS, Linux*
+# Debugging & Logging

-# Debugging Velopack
+Find or configure application logs to find runtime issues.

 ## Logging
 All parts of Velopack have logging built in to help troubleshoot issues, and you should provide these logs when opening a GitHub issue about a potential bug.